adamnemecek/WebMIDIKit/README.md

 ### What's MIDI

 [MIDI](https://en.wikipedia.org/wiki/MIDI) is a standard governing music software and music device interconnectivity.
-It lets you make music by sending and receiving between applications and devices.
+It lets you make music by sending data between applications and devices.

 ### What's WebMIDI